 In my last job, I worked Tuesday through Saturday.
-I really liked this schedule – but there were certainly drawbacks.
+I liked this schedule – but there were certainly drawbacks.
 I did not appreciate hearing “TGIF” when I had another day left in my work week.
 Still, I got back at them by exclaiming.
 “I love Mondays!”, while everyone else drudged back to the working week.
 All in all, if I can choose a schedule for my next job, I will gladly work Tuesday through Saturday, however, I have different tastes than others.
 Maybe you’re considering a Tuesday through Saturday schedule.
 More and more Americans are opting to work on Saturday or Sunday and dropping a weekday from their schedule.
 If you want to weigh the pros and cons, I’ve put together a list of my personal experiences.

 You get a lot of personal stuff on Mondays if you don’t have to work.